 Absolutely nothing you see here is is finished, finalised, or for definite.
 Mockups are not indicative of anything other than someone, someplace, turning ideas in their head into ideas on a screen.

-With that disclaimer out of the way let’s take a closer look at the proverbial envelope these recent design musings rub against…
+With that disclaimer out of the way let’s take a closer look at the proverbial envelope push these design musings make…

 GNOME Shell Bottom Bar Layout

 In the bottom-bar universe the form and fit of other key GNOME Shell elements changes.
 Drop down menus work when they have something to drop down from, but without?
 Well, a different approach is taken.